-We present a simple framework to illustrate two ways in which the observed differences in asset holdings can be explained: (1) differences in individual characteristics and (2) asset dynamics that create a poverty trap.
-We then use this framework to test between the two views.
+We present a simple framework to illustrate two ways the observed differences in asset holdings can be explained: (i) differences in individual characteristics and (ii) asset dynamics that create a poverty trap.
+We use this framework to test the two views.